shazraz/Advanced-Lane-Finding/README.md

 ## 3. Video Pipeline

 The image pipeline is applied to the project video clip.
-The processed video is available at the link below:
+The processed video is available at the following link:
 [Project Video](https://youtu.be/4l2KjxlFeIc)

 ## 4. Discussion